National Communications Magazine: Recent history

 The July–August 2014 issue of National Communications (now nicknamed NatCom without the hyphen) saw two changes.
 Chuck Gysi, a writer for the magazine since 1996, became the publication's new owner, editor and publisher as Norm Schrein retired from the publication.
 In addition, the offices for the magazine were moved from Kettering, Ohio, to Aledo, Illinois.

+In April 2023, the magazine discontinued PDF-produced issues on a bimonthly basis and started publishing articles multiple times per week through its new paywall subscription website on Substack.
+Content expanded to all hobby radio topics on the new site, including shortwave listening, AM/FM/TV DXing and FCC Part 15 low-power broadcasting.